 Our second hour-long episode of Freakonomics Radio is called “The Economist’s Guide to Parenting.”
 (You can listen or download via the link above, or read a transcript here.
 This episode and four more hours will be airing on public-radio stations across the country this summer at various times, so check out your local station’s website.
 And you can subscribe to the Freakonomics Radio podcast on iTunes or via RSS.)

-I know what you’re thinking when you read the title of this podcast.
+I know what you’re thinking.
 You’re thinking what the **** — economists?
 What can economists possibly have to say about something as emotional, as nuanced, as humane, as parenting?
 Well, let me say this: because economists aren’t necessarily emotional (or, for that matter, all that nuanced or humane), maybe they’re exactly the people we need to sort this through.
 Maybe.

 You want to listen to Freakonomics Radio?
 That’s great!
 Most people use a podcast app on their smartphone.
 It’s free (with the purchase of a phone, of course).
 Looking for more guidance?
 We’ve got you covered.